irgendwr/bachelor-thesis/readme.md

 [![CC BY 4.0][cc-by-shield]][cc-by]
 [![CC BY-ND 4.0][cc-by-nd-shield]][cc-by-nd]

 This thesis is written using [LaTeX](https://www.latex-project.org/).
+You can download the PDF of this thesis [here](https://github.com/irgendwr/bachelor-thesis/releases/download/release/thesis.pdf).

 ## Abstract